Sanjana Jatav: Political career

 Sanjana's first electoral contest was in the Alwar Zila Parishad where she won from ward 29 by 4,991 votes.
 In the 2023 Rajasthan election, she was placed as the Congress candidate from Kathumar (SC) and lost by a slim margin of 409 votes.
 The candidacy had marked a change in tactics of the Congress party where they had pushed for a young female leader instead of relying on the traditional veteran former MLA of the constituency.
 She has the backing of senior Congress leaders Bhanwar Jitendra Singh and Vishvendra Singh and is also associated with Priyanka Gandhi, leading the Congress's "Ladki Hoon Lad Sakti Hoon" campaign in eastern Rajasthan, to amplify messages of women's empowerment and gender equality among rural women.

 She is seen as a young rising star in the Congress party who has been campaigning to tackle issues of rampant crime in Mewat, inflation, unemployment, shortage of water, electricity, roads and farmers getting fair prices, fertilisers and seeds.
 Her candidature has gotten the backing of veteran leaders like Bhanwar Jitendra Singh and Vishvendra Singh.
 Rajasthan Congress president Govind Singh Dotasra has also campaigned in her support in the constituency.
 She is also leading Congress's "Ladki Hoon Lad Sakti Hoon" in eastern Rajasthan with the aim of spreading the message of the importance of women's empowerment in the region.
 Sanjana had previously contested as the Congress candidate from Kathumar (SC) in 2023 Rajasthan election, losing by a razor thin margin of 409 votes.

+Jatav was among the members who participated in protests in the Lok Sabha during the 2026 Budget Session, during which members entered the vale and displayed placards, surrounding the front benches, including the area of the Prime Minister’s seat, contributing to disruptions that led to adjournment of the House.